FranBarInstance/resumeme/README.md

 - Use smaller `chunk_size`
 - Consider processing fewer URLs

-## Contributing

-Contributions are welcome.
-Please:

-1. Fork the project
-2. Create a branch for your feature
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## License

-This project is under the MIT License.
-See the LICENSE file for more details.

 ## Support

 To report bugs or request features, please open an issue in the repository.